BizTalk Server to Azure Integration Services: How do we migrate Dynamic Ports?

 There are also ways to create a static port with dynamic behavior, but I will leave that for another day.

-In this approach, we will replace that Dynamic port by:
+In this approach, we will replace that Dynamic port with:

-• Several physical send ports are configured for each partner and system we will want to exchange messages.
+• Several physical send ports are configured for each partner and system with which we want to exchange messages.

-• On the orchestration, the logical port, instead of using a dynamic port binding, will use a Message Box direct bound, which means we will be publishing the messages directly to the BizTalk Server Message Box – this is the database where all pub-sub magic of BizTalk Server happens.
+• In the orchestration, the logical port, instead of using a dynamic port binding, will use a Message Box bound directly, which means we will publish the messages directly to the BizTalk Server Message Box – this is the database where all pub-sub magic of BizTalk Server happens.

-• In the orchestration, it will be important to promote some kind of metadata to the context of the message that will allow us to identify and subscribe the messages to each partner or system.
+• In the orchestration, it will be important to propagate metadata to the context of the message that allows us to identify and subscribe to messages to each partner or system.

 • Finally, on each physical send port, we need to apply a filter to subscribe to those messages.